-Persons of the opposite sex (other than spouses, and children under age 5) will be allocated separate bedrooms.

-Live-in aides will be allocated a separate bedroom.
+- (1).
+Head of Household is entitled to their own bedroom. - (2).
+Persons of the opposite sex (other than spouses) will be allocated separate bedrooms.
+Live-in aides will be allocated a separate bedroom. - (3).
 Single person families will be allocated one bedroom.